dartlangfr/risk-codelab/docs/step-4.md

-## Step 3: Polymer custom element
+## Step 4: Polymer custom element

 In this step, extend the lexicon of HTML with your own custom element.
+You also specify element-defined style and expose an custom element attribute.

 _**Keywords**: polymer, custom element, template, custom attribute, binding_